-When John Deere PLUS-50[®] oil and the specified John Deere filter are used, the service interval for engine oil and filter changes may be increased by 50%.
+When John Deere PLUS-50[TM], ACEA E7, ACEA E6, ACEA E5, or ACEA E4 oils are used with specified John Deere filter, the service interval for engine oil and filter changes may be increased by 50% but not to exceed a maximum of 500 hours.

-If other than PLUS-50[®]oil and the specified John Deere filter are used, change the engine oil and filter at the normal service interval.
+If John Deere PLUS-50, ACEA E7, ACEA E6, ACEA E5, or ACEA E4 oils are used with other than the specified John Deere filter, change the engine oil and filter at the normal service interval.